Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 Returns the specified Snapshot resource.
 */
 await gapi.client.compute.snapshots.get({ project: "project", snapshot: "snapshot",  });

 /*
+Returns the effective recycle bin rule for a snapshot by merging org and project level rules.
+If no rules are defined at org and project level, the standard default rule is returned.
+*/
+await gapi.client.compute.snapshots.getEffectiveRecycleBinRule({ project: "project", snapshot: "snapshot",  });

+/*
 Gets the access control policy for a resource.
 May be empty if no such